Goufalite/OreToParts/README.md

 ## Duplicate

 Place a part to duplicate in the first slot and press Duplicate!
 Same as above, the ore price is the mass of the part.

+## Scrap

+Transform the part in the first slot into ore, or throw it to oblivion!
+Just change the `scrapMode` setting in the cfg file to change the scraping strategy :

+* **always** : destroyes the part and tries to fill all needed ore at maximum cost
+* **partial** : tries to fill all needed ore but blocks if a ore container will overflow
+* **block** : checks if the recycled ore can be stored

+This is an autonomous part module, so you can put it anywhere with an `always` mode to trash everything you don't need, like a "throw to sas" feature!

 ## Adding my mod’s parts/custom parts.